 If your employer has a tip pool and shares proceeds from it with employees who do not have direct interaction with customers, he or she may be in violation of wage laws.
 Further, any manager or employee that has the power to hire or fire others, determine employee pay, administer employee records, or supervise scheduling should not qualify for tips.
 Additionally, when an employer pays a non-tipped employee less than minimum wage and uses the tip pool to bring him or her up to minimum wage, a tip pool violation has occurred.

 What Should I Do if I Think There Are Tip Pool Violations?

-If you believe your employer is breaking wage laws through tip pool violations, contact the Texas employment law attorneys at Shellist Lazarz Slobin today.
+If you believe your employer is breaking wage laws through violation of tip pools, contact the Texas tip pool violation attorneys at Shellist Lazarz Slobin today.
 We can evaluate your case and discuss how best to proceed in order to protect your job and your pay.
 If you confront your employer first without understanding what the law says and what your protections are, you could lose your job and any chance of documenting tip pool violations.